USC-Office-of-Sustainability/Scope-3-Emissions/NAICS_Categorization_App/README.md

 The first phase (Train) is optional in the event that you do not want to use the LLM based on USC's training dataset (FY22-FY24 procurement data with primarily manually assigned NAICS codes).
 You can skip to the second phase (Predict) and upload [USC's NAICS prediction model](https://drive.google.com/file/d/1dGSdRwLU5hAGIQYfVg7NqQSVKA5GweOf/view?usp=share_link) instead of training your own model if you would like.

+**Important Notes and Tips!**
+We **STRONGLY** recommend that you check the NAICS code output results for your data, especially for where the LLM (tool) outputs a lower confidence level (anything < 50%).
+You can also cross-check the model predictions against an unseen dataset that you have also previously manually checked and then do a 'True-False' match to see which ones are wrong.
+Please keep in mind that sometimes manual assignments can be wrong due to human error as well.

+Once you manually check your output data and correct each NAICS code that needs to be corrected, you can always create a larger training dataset to train a new model before you run 'predict' on a new unseen dataset.
+This is what we did at USC so that we could improve our model output accuracy.
+Questions?
+Email: oosdata(at)usc.edu

 ---

 ## Before you start — OpenAI API setup